AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 ### Global arguments

-Query arguments could be defined globally, on handler level, so they are added to all operations.
+Query arguments could be defined globally, on the handler level, so they are added to all operations.

-In this example we declare `limit` parameter with the default value of `10`, and `api_key` with dynamic value taken from the environment:
+In this example, we declare the `limit` parameter with a default value of `10` and an `api_key` with a dynamic value taken from the environment:

 ```json
 {